StephenJD/lighting_up_your_life/content/en/home/Light Up Your Life v3.md

   </tr>
  </table>

-In this envelope is an account of the life of Jesus from an eyewitness - the Gospel (which means "Good News") of Luke.
+The Gospel (which means "Good News") of Luke is an account of the life of Jesus from an eyewitness - you can read it on this website.

 This is our suggested approach.
 You can read it by yourself or with someone else you think may be interested.
 It can help to discuss what